Met Police apologise over Daniel Morgan murder probe

 Mr Morgan was found with an axe in his head in the car park of a pub in Sydenham, south-east London.

+No-one has been convicted over the father-of-two's killing, since which there have been five inquiries and an inquest, at an estimated cost of more than £40m.

-An independent panel found in 2021 that the Met repeatedly covered up its failings to protect its reputation.
+An independent panel found in 2021 that the Met repeatedly covered up its failings to protect its reputation and was "institutionally corrupt."

 The panel, led by Baroness O'Loan, said this meant it was unlikely anyone would be brought to justice.